wojm/a-codebase/development.md

 cd ~/Documents # move to the documents folder mkdir ~/dev # make a directory (folder) called dev in the root folder
 ```

+### Git
+Git is used to version control your code using a repository.
+A repository will allow changes to be composed into

+#### .gitignore
+The [.gitignore](./.gitignore) file contains that should not be added to the repository.